bnjjj/my-infra/CONTRIBUTING.md

 ### Commiting
 1. Install Commitizen (add sudo if on OSX/Linux): npm install -g commitizen
-2. Use commitizen to commit instead of git commit: git cz
+2. Use commitizen to commit instead of git commit: git cz or git-cz
 3. This will prompt you with questions and commit when you are finished.
 4. Submit the Pull Request!